It’s May, 2021. The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 Forty years ago, I began my journey into computing.
 When networking came about, I naively imagined the Information Age would be nothing but good.
 I thought putting computers and later mobile devices in peoples’ hands would help us much more fully understand the world.
 In the 1980’s and early 1990’s, I felt interactivity and databases and more would lead to an ever-more informed public.

 Today, it’s clear I missed several things in my optimism, such as the power of this interconnected fabric to amplify alternate realities and entrench fractured bubbles of consensus.
-It’s shown that vocal consensus can masquerade as truth.
-I greatly underestimated the ability of these bubbles to establish what appears to be truth, but are rather just ephemeral consensus of the loud, culturally dominant or self-appointed fact-checkers.
+The past decade has shown that vocal consensus can masquerade as truth.
+I greatly underestimated the ability of these bubbles to establish what appears to be truth, but are rather just ephemeral consensus of the loud, culturally dominant or self-appointed “fact-checkers” and narrative enforcers.

-And I missed the huge economic incentives that interactivity would create for formerly credible media to evolve, without any sort of announcement, from informing to delighting and protecting their audience.
+I didn’t foresee the huge economic incentives that interactivity would create for formerly credible media to evolve (without any sort of announcements or brand-name change) from informing to delighting, enraging and protecting their audience.

 General News Economics Used to Reward a Little of Something For Everyone